google/transit/gtfs-realtime/spec/en/reference.md

 Updates can be supplied for both past and future events.
 The producer is allowed, although not required, to drop past events.
 The update is linked to a specific stop either through stop_sequence or stop_id, so one of these fields must necessarily be set.
 If the same stop_id is visited more than once in a trip, then stop_sequence should be provided in all StopTimeUpdates for that stop_id on that trip.

-In added or replacement trips, updates are used to specify the stops visited by the trip without referring to the GTFS Static.
+In added or replacement trips, updates are used to specify the stops visited by the trip without referring to an existing trip in the GTFS Static.
 In such trips, `stop_id`, `stop_sequence`, `departure` and `arrival` must all be set.

 **Fields**